Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: The proof of Theorem 4

+The vector (8,\,1,\,1) indicates that five OPSs have eight, one and one pairwise orthogonal relations on the first, second and third subsystems, respectively.
+For this category, there exist two different orthogonality graphs, i.e., (6-1) and (6-2), as shown in Fig.~\ref{fig6}.
 In cases (6-1) and (6-2), state 5 is orthogonal to all the other states on the first subsystem.
 So the first party can distinguish this state from all the others.
 The result is that four states $\{1,\,2,\,3,\,4\}$ are left to be distinguished.
 States $\{1,\,2,\,3,\,4\}$ can be locally distinguished by Lemma~\ref{lemma3} since their vector of the numbers of pairwise orthogonal relations is $(4,\,1,\,1)$.
 Therefore, five tripartite OPSs with the vector $(8,\,1,\,1)$ can be locally distinguishable by LOCC.
-This completes the proof. \end{proof}

-\begin{theorem} Five tripartite OPSs with the vector of the numbers of pairwise orthogonal relations $(7,\,2,\,1)$ can be perfectly distinguished by LOCC. \end{theorem}